kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 You can either install kind with `GO111MODULE="on" go get sigs.k8s.io/kind@v0.7.0` or clone this repo and run `make build` from the repository.

-Please use the latest Go when installing KIND from source this, ideally go 1.14 or greater.
+Please use the latest Go when installing KIND from source, ideally go 1.14 or greater.

 This will put `kind` in `$(go env GOPATH)/bin`.
 You may need to add that directory to your `$PATH` as shown [here](https://golang.org/doc/code.html#GOPATH) if you encounter the error